 What is coworking, exactly?

-It’s for people who can work anywhere they can bring a laptop, part-time or full-time, and who want something different than the isolation of home and the distracting coffee shop scene.
-More so, it’s for people who get more done by having a place to go, people nearby, and a sense of of being part of a small, smart community.
+It’s for people who can work anywhere they can bring a laptop, but are tired of working from home, or coffee shops.
+It’s for people who get more done by having a place to go, with people nearby.
 That’s our take.
 Wikipedia’s nerds came to this consensus definition: “Coworking is the social gathering of a group of people, who are still working independently, but who share values, and who are interested in the synergy that can happen from working with talented people in the same space.”

 What’s it like in there?

-- Seven 200 cm desks in the front “bullpen” area (conversation, window views) with a dozen rocker office chairs.
+- Four group desks in the front “bullpen” area

-- Three solo desks that accomodate secondary monitors.
+- Five solo glass desks that accomodate raised secondary monitors.

-- Three phone rooms for calls and Skype conferences, and our old-time-y, nostalgic phone booth for some weird reason.
+- Three phone rooms for calls and Skype conferences

 How is the Wi-Fi?